department-of-veterans-affairs/vets-api/modules/vba_documents/postman_tests/Benefits_Intake_Postman.md

 correct location in git and **then** committed.
 Postman has cloud syncing capabilities; however, it doesn't integrate into a git repo and costs money.

+### Setting the apikey
+These APIs use an apikey to authorize requests.
+After importing the environments, you'll need to place your apikey in each environment you want to use.

+**NOTE:** If you are saving changes to git, make sure to remove your apikey before committing changes

 ## Running a collection
 Hover over a collection -> click the 3 dots -> Run collection.